james-stoup/org-mode-better-defaults/README.md

 </table>

-<a id="org4e9fbb9"></a>
+<a id="org1f63fef"></a>

 ## An Intro to this Org Mode Tutorial

-In this tutorial I am going to use the recurring example of someone who wants to use Org Mode to manage tasks at work.
-I have found that without a realistic example, many tutorials just become too abstract and confusing.
-So for the duration of this section each of these three concepts will be explained in relation to how they could support a workflow at a generic job.
-By the end of this tutorial you should have enough knowledge to create your own TODOs, track them in the Agenda, create new entries with the custom capture templates, and make use of tags to organize everything.

-To start off we are going to talk briefly about the three core concepts that make Org Mode work.
+In this tutorial, I will use the example of managing work tasks to demonstrate Org Mode.
+I’ve found that realistic examples help make tutorials less abstract and more understandable.
+Throughout this section, I’ll explain three core concepts:

--   TODO Items
+— TODO Items

 -   The Agenda
--   Capture templates
+-   Capture Templates

+Within the context of a typical job.
+By the end of this tutorial, you'll know how to create TODOs, track them using the Agenda, set up custom capture templates, and use tags to organize your tasks.

-Each of these topics will be covered below in more detail and by the end of this document, you should have a good idea of how to use the basics of Org Mode.
+We’ll start by discussing these three essential concepts, and by the end, you should have a solid grasp of Org Mode’s basics.

-<a id="orgcdd5dff"></a>
+<a id="org466104d"></a>

 ## Tracking Work with TODOs

-The most basic component of Org Mode is the TODO, it describes something you want to accomplish.
-It can have lots of details such as when it was created, the current status, the importance, details, checklists, or the tags associated with it.
-Using TODO items you can keep track of tasks for work, chores to accomplish, or steps in a project, to name a few.
-A TODO item goes through a series of states to denote the progress you've made.
-By default the only two states are TODO and DONE however, this config file adds several new states which allows for expanded use cases.
+TODOs are the fundamental building blocks of Org Mode.
+They represent tasks you want to accomplish and can include various details such as creation date, current status, priority, descriptions, checklists, and tags.
+TODO items help you manage work tasks, personal chores, or project steps.

+By default, TODO items have two states: TODO and DONE.
+However, this configuration adds several additional states to support a wider range of use cases.

-Here is an example TODO item entry that might appear in your `todos.org` file.
-This is what the raw text looks like if you were to open it in another text editor.
+Here’s an example of what a TODO item entry might look like in your `todos.org` file.
+This is how it appears in raw text if you were to view it in a different text editor.

     * TODO Create 3rd Quarter Presentation :finance:gary:
     I need to create a presentation detailing the end of quarter numbers.
 The regional manager Gary will be there so it should be impressive.
 This presentation also needs to include projections for the next two quarters.